Truexbanan/sentiment-analysis-project-SMX/README.md

 ## Running the Program

 1. Ensure that you have an `.env` file, containing the database parameters.
-If you do not permit access, you will be unable to run this program.
+If you do not permit access, you will be unable to connect to the database and run this program.
 This file needs to be located outside of the sentiment-analysis-project directory.

 2. Run the `main.py` file in the project directory.